SPQR-Project/frontend/README.md

         </tr>
         <tr>
             <td>
-                On the Login Page, users from either the restaurant's HQ or a branch can log in with unique credentials.
-I have established a structure of permissions that distinguishes between HQ and branch-level access, thereby ensuring appropriate access control within our system.
+                On the Login Page, users from either the restaurant's "HQ" or a "Branch" can log in with unique credentials.
+I have established a structure of permissions that distinguishes between HQ and Branch-level access, thereby ensuring appropriate access control within our system.
             </td>
         </tr>
     </tbody>